-According to Sima Qian (司馬遷) [145 BC – 86 BC], the writer of the Records of the Historian, Zai Yu was this man, though the Tang dynasty scholar Sima Zhen (司馬貞) [618-907] later expressed doubts about this claim, saying that it was Kan Zhi (闞止), one of the leading rebels, who was also known by the same courtesy name of Ziwo.
+According to Sima Qian (司馬遷) [145 BC – 86 BCE], the writer of the Records of the Historian, Zai Yu was this man, though the Tang dynasty scholar Sima Zhen (司馬貞) [618-907 CE] later expressed doubts about this claim, saying that it was Kan Zhi (闞止), one of the leading rebels, who was also known by the same courtesy name of Ziwo.

-Duke Ai asked which wood should be used for the altar of the spirits of the earth.
-Zai Wo replied: “The men of Xia used pine; the men of Yin used cypress; the men of Zhou used chestnut, for they said the people should fear.”
-When Confucius heard of this, he said: “You do not explain away what had already been done; you do not argue about affairs that have already been concluded; you do not condemn what has already happened.”
+Duke Ai asked which wood should be used for the altar pole of the land god.
+Zai Yu replied: “The Xia used pine; the Yin used cypress; the Zhou used chestnut.
+It’s said that they wanted it to make people tremble with fear.”
+When Confucius heard of this, he said: “What’s done is done; no need to dredge up the past; let bygones be bygones.”

-Zai Yu asked: “If a good person was told that goodness lies at the bottom of a well, should he jump in after it?”
-Confucius said: “Why should he?
-A leader can be enticed down the wrong path, but he won’t allow himself to fall into a trap; he can be deceived, but not made a fool of.”
+Zai Yu asked: “If a good person was told that someone lies at the bottom of a well, should they jump in after them?”
+Confucius said: “Why should they?
+A leader may be enticed down the wrong path but not into a trap; they can be deceived, but not made a fool of.”

-Virtuous conduct: Yan Hui, Min Ziqian, Ran Boniu, Ran Yong.
-Eloquent speech: Zai Yu, Zigong.
-Government and administration: Ran Qiu, Zilu.
-Cultural accomplishments: Ziyou, Zixia.
+Virtue: Yan Hui, Min Ziqian, Ran Geng, Ran Yong.
+Eloquence: Zai Yu, Zigong.
+Administration: Ran Qiu, Zilu.
+Letters: Ziyou, Zixia.

 Zai Yu asked: “Three years of mourning for your parents: this is a long time.
 If a leader doesn’t practice the rites for three years, the rites are sure to decay; if he doesn’t practice music for three years, music is sure to collapse.
 As the grain from last year’s crop is used up, grain from this year’s crop ripens, and the flint for lighting the fires is changed with each season.
 One year of mourning is surely enough.”
 Confucius said: “Would you be comfortable eating your fine food and wearing your fine clothes then?”
 “Absolutely.”
 “In that case, go ahead!
 When a leader is in mourning fine food is tasteless to him, music offers him no pleasure, and the comforts of home give him no peace, so he prefers to do without these pleasures.
 But if you think you will be able to enjoy them, go ahead.”
 Zai Yu left.
 Confucius said: “Zai Yu has no goodness!
 During the first three years after a child is born, he doesn’t leave the arms of his parents.
 Three years of mourning is a custom that is followed throughout the world.
 Didn’t Zai Yu receive three years of love from his parents?”